 - Certification of documents for foreign adoptions

 - Procure an Apostille Certificate* from the Department of Foreign Affairs verifying the authenticity of documents for use abroad

 - Certifying the authenticity of official signatures and/or the official seal applied to a public document under the Legalisation* procedure.

-The office is conveniently located in Dame Street, Dublin 2 in the heart of Dublin City Centre.
+The office of our Notary Public Dublin is conveniently located on Wellington Quay, Dublin 2 in the heart of Dublin City Centre.